 This term we will be learning…

-We will also be using the Highwayman as part of our guided reading to develop the skills required to infer and read between the lines.
+We will also be using ‘Street Child’ as part of our guided reading to develop the skills required to infer and read between the lines.
 Another skill which we aim to develop through the analysis and enjoyment of this text, is the ability to take inspiration from other authors writing to improve the quality of our own written work.

 During the children’s time in year 5, we aim to develop fluency in the fundamentals of mathematics.
 We will encourage this by providing opportunities for each child to have frequent practise with complex problems.
 They will also develop their own ability to reason using mathematical language and strategies.
 We hope that alongside our school vision, this will ensure each child will become a mathematical thinker.